 Another example of a simple pipe cleaner with brilliant beads.
 Stunning!

 Last but certainly not least we have some melty beads laced into yarn and beads to top it off.
 For an added bonus the beads glow in the dark, a very kind way to help Suzie and the Birthday Fairies light their way.

 Other ideas include:

 Folding or weaving paper into a loop and decorating it with stickers or glitter glue.

 Rainbow loom bracelet with beads.

-Using cardboard to cut a fun shape and decorating that.
+Using cardboard to cut a fun shape and decorate that.
 Then you can simply cut a hole in the top to loop a string through it.

 Sewing scraps of fabric together and decorating further as desired

-Remember it can be simple or it can be the most fancy and complicated homemade charm but what is really important is that your child made it and you where involved in the creation by watching (or making your own) but not by doing it all for them so it looks right.
+Remember it can be simple or it can be the fanciest and most complicated homemade charm but what is really important is that your child made it and you were involved in the creation by watching (or making your own) but not by doing it all for them so it looks right.
 Let them do it!
 Then smile and tell them it looks just right.

 We want to see your creations!
 Please share with us using the hashtag #FairyTailedCharm